 A Systematic Synthetic Phonics Programme is fundamental to the teaching of Early Reading in EYFS and across KS1.
 At St Andrew’s we follow the ‘Essential Letters and Sounds’ programme.
 This begins at the earliest possible opportunity in Reception and continues through to the end of year 1 and into year 2 where necessary for some children.
 It consists of 5 phases that cover all 44 phonemes in the English language, as well as teaching children how to blend phonemes for reading and segment for spelling.

 *A phoneme is the smallest unit of sound in speech.
 A grapheme is a letter or a number of letters that represent a sound (phoneme) in a word.

-Phase two begins in week one of Reception.
+Phase two begins as early in Reception as possible.
 Children learn the first 23 phonemes and graphemes.
 They also develop and work hard at oral blending and segmenting skills.
 Children learn to blend sounds together to make words.
 Children work towards being able to read CVC words and simple captions.
 For example, ‘leg’, ‘pen’ ‘mat’ and ‘A run in the sun’.
-Each day they use a variety of skills including listening for blending, reading for blending, writing and speech and language.
+Each day they use a variety of skills including listening for blending, reading for blending, writing, and speech and language.

 Phase 3 and 4

 As the ‘Essential Letters and Sounds’ programme draws to a close, Children work on applying their phonic knowledge to their spelling.
 This includes using prefixes and suffixes, and doubling and dropping letters etc. We use ‘Spelling shed’ to support this developing skill.

-Phonics lessons take place every day in EYFS and KS1 and spelling lessons are taught daily in year 2.
+Phonics lessons take place every day in EYFS and year 1 and spelling lessons are taught daily in year 2.
 Each day children are required to use a variety of skills including listening for blending, reading for blending, writing, and speech and language.

 If you are interested in further information, the link below is to the Essential Letters and Sounds website